Experimental verification of Arcsine laws in mesoscopic non-equilibrium and active systems

-In 1940, Paul L\'evy introduced three laws that described the long-term statistics of a one-dimensional Wiener process, often used to describe the trajectory of Brownian motion \cite{levy1940certains}.
-For the simplest case of Brownian motion, the particle's position coordinate starts from zero.
+L\'evy arcsine laws is a set of laws which state that some variables related to the Wiener process - a particular type of stochastic process - have a cumulative arcsine probability distribution. \cite{levy1940certains}.
+To provide an example of Wiener process, we consider the simplest case - i.e. standard Brownian motion of a microparticle.
+The particle's position coordinate starts from zero.
 It has an equally probable incremental step in either direction, which does not depend on its past trajectory -- a key signature of a Markovian process.
 Also, the increments have a zero-centered Gaussian nature where the variance of the distribution increases linearly with time.
-For such a process, three variables can be defined: a) the proportion of time the fluctuating variable stays above zero: $T_+=\frac{1}{t}\int_0^t\theta(W(t')-\langle W(t')\rangle)dt'$, where $\theta(x)$ is the Heaviside function which takes values '1' and '0' when its argument is positive and negative, respectively, b) the ratio of the last time when the variable had changed its sign to the total time: $T_{last}=sup\{t\in[0,1]:W(t)=0\}$, c) the ratio of time when the variable has attained its global maximum to the total time: $T_{max}$. $W(T_{max})=sup\{W(t),t\in[0,1]\}$.
-These variables are scaled from $0$ to $1$, and they can be shown to have a normalized probability density function, $\text{PDF}(T_+/T_{last}/T_{max})=\frac{1}{\pi\sqrt{T(1-T)}}$, as long as the root variable follows a Wiener process.
+For such a process, three variables can be defined: a) the proportion of time the fluctuating variable stays above zero: $T_+=\frac{1}{t}\int_0^t\theta(W(t')-\langle W(t')\rangle)dt'$, where $\theta(x)$ is the Heaviside function which takes values '1' and '0' when its argument is positive and negative, respectively (first arcsine law), b) the ratio of the last time when the variable had changed its sign to the total time: $T_{last}=sup\{t\in[0,1]:W(t)=0\}$ (second arcsine law) and c) the ratio of time when the variable has attained its global maximum to the total time: $T_{max}$ defined as the variable that satisfies, $W(T_{max})=sup\{W(t),t\in[0,1]\}$ (third arcsine law).
+These variables are scaled from $0$ to $1$ ($T_+,T_{last},T_{max}\in [0,1]$), and they can be shown to have a normalized probability density function, $\text{PDF}(T_+/T_{last}/T_{max})=\frac{1}{\pi\sqrt{T(1-T)}}$, as long as the root variable follows a Wiener process.
 It follows that the cumulative distribution function (CDF) of these three variables follow the arcsine law given by: